lzim/teampsd/resources/gif_guide/README.md

 ![](https://github.com/lzim/teampsd/blob/master/resources/gif_guide/ezgif_how_to_2.gif)

-3. Edit "start time" and "end time" if necessary (use this to trim the video to a shorter duration).
+3. Edit "start time" and "end time" to desired length.
 Then, click on "Optimize for static background" and click "Convert to Gif".
 Once it loads, save the gif & upload to https://github.com/lzim/teampsd/tree/master/resources/gifs

 ![](https://github.com/lzim/teampsd/blob/master/resources/gif_guide/ezgif_how_to_3.gif)